 - Other critical information for production manufacturing

-This will be used to identify approved vendors and compare pricing of components and materials.
-Provide the BOM in excel spreadsheet format and be sure to allow alternates for common capacitors and resistors.
-When you share it with your ECM, make sure it’s a non-editable format to prevent unauthorized changes.
+This will be used to identify an approved list of electronic contract manufacturers and do a PCB quote comparison of components and materials.
+Provide the BOM in Microsoft Excel spreadsheet format and be sure to allow alternates for common capacitors and resistors.
+When you share it with your electronics manufacturing services provider, make sure it’s a non-editable format to prevent unauthorized changes.

 Consider making your BOM into a template that can be reused in the future.
 This will provide a sense of uniformity and prevent you from forgetting key information.